Working in BC

 Foreign Applicants All foreign applicants to Speech and Hearing BC are required to apply through our national association, Speech-Language Pathology and Audiology Canada (SAC).
 Once your membership has been approved by SAC, a letter of good standing is forwarded from SAC to Speech and Hearing BC and your membership to Speech and Hearing BC will be processed.
 SAC provides further information on Mutual Recognition Agreements between them and international associations.

-The College of Speech and Hearing Health Professionals of BC (CSHHPBC) also has information for international applicants on their website.
+The College of Speech and Hearing Health Professionals of BC (CSHBC) also has information for international applicants on their website.